zjilani/iat-ci-workshop/README.md

 That's really it!

-To use your MATLAB code or Simulink<sup>&reg;</sup> models with this repository, simply replace the existing code and tests in "code" and "tests" with your own code and tests.
+To use your MATLAB code or Simulink<sup>&reg;</sup> models with this repository, simply replace the existing code and tests in "source" and "tests" with your own code and tests.
 There's no need to modify any of the CI configuration files because they are all completely agnostic of the MATLAB code being used.

 ***Notes:***
 * In most cases, the configuration files will automatically get picked up by the CI platform during step 3, but some platforms may require you to specify which file to use